section-engineering-education/engineering-education/content/articles/implementation-of-ci-and-cd-in-.net-application-using-shell-executor-on-gitlab/index.md

 **deploy stage**- In this stage, we put into practice the solution we built.
 From the example script above, the `CI_COMMIT_BRANCH` variable shows the name of the commit branch.
 These features are available in all branch pipelines, including the default branch pipelines.
 Merge request and tag pipelines are not supported.

 ### Conclusion
-In this article, we have understood what GitLab runners are, their installation and configuration, and finally the creation of GitLab yml files.
+In this article, we have understood what GitLab runners are, their installation and configuration.
+Finally, we looked at the creation of GitLab yml files.
 I would urge the reader to dig deeper into this topic and be able to build concrete yml files.

 ---
 Peer Review Contributions by: [Dawe Daniel](/engineering-education/authors/dawe-daniel/)